Carolingian Empire: Demographics

-The study of demographics in the early Middle Ages is a notably difficult task.
 In his comprehensive Framing the Early Middle Ages, Chris Wickham suggests that there are currently no reliable calculations for the period regarding the populations of early medieval towns.
 What is likely, however, is that most cities of the empire did not exceed the 20–25,000 speculated for Rome during this period.
-On an empire-wide level, populations expanded steadily from 750 to 850 AD.
+On an empire-wide level, populations expanded steadily from 750 to 850.
 Figures ranging from 10 to 20 million have been offered, with estimates being devised based on calculations of empire size and theoretical densities.
-Recently, however, Timothy Newfield challenges the idea of demographic expansion, criticising scholars for relying on the impact of recurring pandemics in the preceding period of 541-750 AD and ignoring the frequency of famines in Carolingian Europe.
+Recently, however, Timothy Newfield challenges the idea of demographic expansion, criticising scholars for relying on the impact of recurring pandemics in the preceding period of 541-750 and ignoring the frequency of famines in Carolingian Europe.

-A study using climate proxies such as the Greenland Ice core sample 'GISP2' has indicated that there may have been relatively favourable conditions for the empire's early years, although several harsh winters appear afterwards.
-Whilst demographic implications are observable in contemporary sources, the extent of the impact these findings on the empire's populations is difficult to discern.
+A study using climate proxies such as the Greenland ice core 'GISP2' has indicated that there may have been relatively favourable conditions for the empire's early years, although several harsh winters appear afterwards.
+Whilst demographic implications are observable in contemporary sources, the extent of the impact of these findings on the empire's populations is difficult to discern.

 Ethnicity

-Studies of ethnicity in the Carolingian Empire have been largely limited.
-However, it is accepted that the empire was inhabited by major ethnic groups such as Franks, Alemanni, Bavarians, Thuringians, Frisians, Lombards, Goths, Romans, Celts, Basques and Slavs.
+The empire was inhabited by major ethnic groups such as Franks, Alemanni, Bavarians, Thuringians, Frisians, Lombards, Goths, Romans, Celts, Basques and Slavs.
 Ethnicity was just one of many systems of identification in this period and was a way to show social status and political agency.
 Many regional and ethnic identities were maintained and would later become significant in a political role.
 Regarding laws, ethnic identity helped decide which codes applied to which populations, however these systems were not definitive representations of ethnicity as these systems were somewhat fluid.